 Quite often being a patient mom (or a patient dad for that matter) seems not an easy task.
 Even though we all know that patience is a virtue, in some circumstances it’s a hardly attainable one.

 I used to consider myself a very patient person.
 So logically I thought I would be the most patient mom the world had ever seen.
 And that’s where the fun begins because when I had a daughter, or rather when she got to her toddler age, I started seriously doubting my innate ability to remain calm.
-However, I’ve always believed that children come into our life to teach us some valuable lessons, and keeping patience with kids is one of the greatest and toughest ones.
+However, I’ve always believed that children come into our lives to teach us some valuable lessons, and keeping

 Let’s explore some reasons why mothers fail to act patiently and discover some ways to help you be the most patient version of yourself.

 Some links in this post are affiliate links which means I receive a tiny commission at no expense to yourself every time you click on the link and buy a product.
 This helps me support myself and my little girl and continue writing articles.
 Thank you for reading!

 - Even though we love our children dearly, they’re not everything that may mean a lot to us in life.
 We have our favorite pastimes, sport routines, jobs that we love (and sometimes do from home), friends to talk to on the phone.
 But children are extraordinary at coming up to us and demanding our attention just when we’re about to get to this very important thing of ours.
 So, if what they’re asking is not a matter of life and death, we may lose our patience easily.

 - There’s a factor of tiredness building up gradually and turning into stress.
 I think it’s specifically true for those of us who want to be a perfect wife, a perfect mom, a perfect homemaker and/or money-maker – all in one day.

 - Hormonal imbalances during the breastfeeding period and PMS also get in our patience’s way.